 So, since there’s no official support from Google for the OS, Google’s apps can’t be found inside the Amazon App Store.
 This includes YouTube, and more importantly for parents, YouTube Kids.
 Designed for younger audiences, YouTube Kids is an app from the YouTube team that helps children watch shows and other videos online while keeping content age-appropriate.
-Unlike other streaming platforms, it’s incredibly difficult to patrol what your kids are watching on YouTube.
-As a community-driven platform, it’s easy to find shows perfect for children, but limiting their exposure to content containing violence, graphic images, offensive language, and other inappropriate content is a must.

 What You’ll Need